github/docs/content/code-security/security-overview/about-the-security-overview.md

 You can find the security overview on the **Code Security** tab for your enterprise.
 Each overview displays aggregated and repository-specific security information for your enterprise.
 You can view repositories owned by your enterprise that have security alerts, view all security alerts, or security feature-specific alerts from across your enterprise.

 Enterprise owners can view alerts for organizations that they are an owner or a security manager of.{% ifversion ghec or ghes > 3.5 or ghae > 3.5 %} Enterprise owners can join an organization as an organization owner to see all of its alerts in the enterprise-level security overview.
-For more information, see "[Managing your role in an organization owned by your enterprise](/admin/user-management/managing-organizations-in-your-enterprise/managing-your-role-in-an-organization-owned-by-your-enterprise)."{% endif %}
+For more information, see "[AUTOTITLE](/admin/user-management/managing-organizations-in-your-enterprise/managing-your-role-in-an-organization-owned-by-your-enterprise)."{% endif %}

 Organization owners and security managers for organizations in an enterprise have access to the enterprise-level security overview.
 They can view repositories and alerts for the organizations that they have full access to.
 {% endif %}